MortamX/UNet4MRI/README.md

 * Try UNet++ to deal with the absence of prediction of small tumors.
 * Try methods with patching for this same issue.
 * Implement and fine-tune different losses to increase sensibility of the UNet model.
 Obviously, this step can benefit to the other models (UNet++ and others) when implemented.

+## unet-weighted-bce.ipynb : implementing the weighted binary crossentropy loss

+#### A few observations :

+Weighted BCE considerably improves the results!
+The previous version with class binary crossentropy predicted a blank mask when a tumor had to be found on the input.
+With weighted BCE, this doesn't happen.
+Moreover, this method seems to more precise as it seems to better handle edgy tumors.

+The weigth used in this implementation is simply computed as the mean number of *1.* pixels in the trainning masks.
+This may be improved or at least require a little bit more of work.